sanjitk7/RealWorldBugDiscovery/Bugs/QuixBugs/README.md

 -    1
 -"""
 ```
-This expected output of this function is to return the number of 1's in the bit representation of a number.
+The expected output of this function is to return the number of 1's in the bit representation of a number.
 The bitcount can be found by counting the number of times a number can be & (bitwise AND) with the previous number.
 The buggy code used ^ , which was replaced by & in the fixed code.

 #### Is_valid_parenthesization
 ```diff